Developer Guidelines

 limitSets the page size of the request object

-Paging over whole resource
+Paging over the whole resource

 Example